Australia–New Zealand relations: Trans-Tasman migration and connections

-2001 Australian immigration policy changes
+Immigration and naturalisation policies

 New Zealanders in Australia previously had immediate access to Australian welfare benefits and were sometimes characterised as bludgers.
 In 2001 this was described by New Zealand Prime Minister Helen Clark as a "modern myth".
 Regulations changed in 2001 whereby New Zealanders must wait two years before being eligible for such payments.
 All New Zealanders who have moved to Australia after February 2001 are placed on a Special Category Visa, classing them as temporary residents, regardless of how long they reside in Australia.
 This visa is also passed on to their children.
 As temporary residents, they are ineligible for government support, student loans, aid, emergency programmes, welfare, public housing and disability support in Australia.

 As part of the stricter immigration regulations in 2001, New Zealanders must also acquire permanent residency before applying for Australian citizenship.
 These stricter immigration requirements have led to a drop in New Zealanders acquiring Australian citizenship.
 By 2016, only 8.4 per cent of the 146,000 New Zealand–born migrants who arrived in Australia between 2002 and 2011 had acquired Australian citizenship.
 Of this number, only 3 per cent of New Zealand–born Māori had acquired Australian citizenship.
-The Victoria University of Wellington researcher Paul Hamer claimed that the 2001 changes was part of an Australian policy of filtering out Pacific Islander migrants who had acquired New Zealand citizenship and were perceived to be exploiting a "backdoor access" to Australia.
+The Victoria University of Wellington researcher Paul Hamer claimed that the 2001 changes was part of an Australian policy of filtering out Pasifika migrants who had acquired New Zealand citizenship and were perceived to be exploiting a "backdoor access" to Australia.
 Between 2009 and 2016, there was a 42 per cent increase in New Zealand–born prisoners in Australian prisons.

 Attempts by the Queensland Government to pass a law that would allow government agencies to deny support based on residency status without it being considered discriminatory were condemned by Queensland's anti-discrimination commission as an attempt to legalise state discrimination against New Zealanders, claiming it would create a "permanent second class of people".
 Children born to Australians in New Zealand are granted New Zealand citizenship by birth as well as Australian citizenship by descent.